 Voices of the World is a Literature Course that examines authors from various regions of the world.
-The course will explore literary works from the Americas, Africa, Europe, and Asia.
+The course will explore literary works of Nobel Laureates.
 Authors of various backgrounds, socioeconomic statuses, and minority authors will be read and studied across different mediums.
 Students will read short stories, novels, and poetry, and will be asked to analyze and discuss such works for their themes and motifs.
-Students will sharpen critical thinking skills through writing assignments and class discussion and will be required to write a research paper.
+Students will sharpen critical thinking skills through writing assignments and class discussion and will be required to write and present a research paper.